SpadaSimone/DIMENSION-JUMPER_OOP/readme.md

 # DimensionJumper #

 *This project is my personal learning session, by writing this software i learned some basics skills in AngularJS, HTML and CSS development.
-This is the second learning session and i'm going to switch from SP to OOP.*
+This is the second learning session and i'm going to switch from SP to OOP with ES6 classes and MVC pattern.*

 **Getting started:**
 Pull this project or download it from https://github.com/SpadaSimone/DIMENSION-JUMPER_OOP.